getsocial-im/getsocial-ios-sdk/README.md

-To register a webhook on the dashboard, open up developers.getsocial.im, login with your account and click on the ‘Webhooks’ option.
+To register a webhook on the dashboard, open up [GetSocial Developer Portal](http://developers.getsocial.im), login with your account and click on the ‘Webhooks’ option.

 ![image alt text](images/img_20.png)